awsdocs/aws-cloud9-user-guide/doc_source/projects.md

 # Working with Language Projects in the AWS Cloud9 Integrated Development Environment \(IDE\)<a name="projects"></a>

-The AWS Cloud9 IDE provides project productivity features for some languages in addition to those languages listed in [Language Support](language-support.md)\.
+The AWS Cloud9 IDE provides project productivity features for some languages in addition to those languages listed in [Language Support in the AWS Cloud9 Integrated Development Environment \(IDE\)](language-support.md)\.
 To use these features, you use the IDE to create or identify a *language project* \(or *project*\) based on that language\.
 A project is a collection of related files, folders, and settings in the IDE for an AWS Cloud9 development environment\.

 To use the IDE to create a language project in your environment, see [Create a Language Project](#projects-create)\.